LVTuan10/FirstProject/README.md

-Thiss iss test how to
+Thiss iss test how to use MVT